Wildlife Management Area General Regulations

 Treestands: The use of wire, nails or other metal material is prohibited in the building or attaching of climbing devices or hunting stands.
 Portable devices or stands that do not injure trees can be used.
 Hunting from permanent, attached stands is prohibited.
 Leaving any personal property, including treestands, unattended for more than 24 hours is prohibited without prior approval of the area manager.
 WMAs require that treestands must be marked with the hunter’s TWRA ID number.

-August Deer (Archery) Season: This season is closed on WMAs that are open to statewide big game seasons, except for certain WMAs in Unit CWD.
-Check listings by region.
+August Deer (Archery) Season: This season is closed on WMAs that are open to statewide big game seasons, except for certain WMAs in Unit 1.

 Small Game Hunting on WMAs

-Permits: In order to hunt or trap small game on WMAs with a “SG” after the name, individuals are required to have one of the following permits in addition to the regular hunting or trapping license: Annual Senior Citizen Permit; Annual Small Game only; 1-Day Small Game and Waterfowl; or Annual Small Game and Waterfowl.
-(Lifetime Sportsman, Sportsman License holders or youths age 6–15 who are accompanied by an adult with a valid permit are exempt from purchasing a permit.)
+Permits: WMAs with a “SG” after the name require a WMA Small Game only, 1-Day or Annual Small Game and Waterfowl Permit in addition to the regular hunting or trapping license.
+Lifetime and Annual Sportsman License holders or youths age 6–15 who are accompanied by an adult with a valid permit are exempt from purchasing a permit.

 Closures during big game hunts: Closures may apply, see specific WMA listing for those closures.

-Crow may be taken on small game hunt days that coincide with the statewide crow season (see Migratory Bird Seasons & Bag Limits).
+Crow may be taken on small game hunt days that coincide with the statewide crow season.

 Falconry open with statewide falconry seasons.